Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • Shooting pain

-Radicular syndrome is a complex of symptoms that occur in the process of squeezing the spinal roots (that is, nerves) in those places where they branch off from the spinal cord.
-The radicular syndrome, the symptoms of which are somewhat contradictory in its definition, is in itself a sign of many different diseases, which makes it important to diagnose it in a timely manner and prescribe appropriate treatment.
+Radicular syndrome is a complex of symptoms that occur as a result of compression of the spinal roots (that is, nerves) in the places where they branch from the spinal cord.
+Radicular syndrome, the symptoms of which are somewhat contradictory in its definition, is itself a sign of many different diseases, which is why timely diagnosis and appropriate treatment become important.

-Below you can consider what the spinal root looks like, respectively, determining the effect of the lesion in the event of one.
+Below we can consider what the spinal root looks like externally and, accordingly, determine the effect of the lesion if it occurs.

 Causes of radicular syndrome

-Damage to the spinal roots can be triggered by a number of conditions, among which we highlight the following:
+Damage to the spinal roots can be caused by a number of conditions, including the following:

 • Osteochondrosis;

-• Certain types of birth defects that are relevant for the structure of the spine;
+• Certain types of birth defects relevant to the structure of the spine;

 • Sedentary lifestyle;